zuzak/captchaquiz/README.md

 must select the word that is the 'odd one out' in order to answer the question correctly.

 This question type is easily configurable, by editing the contents of the `categories` directory.
-Each text file should contain a list of words in a category, one on each line.
+Each text file should contain a list of words or phrases in a category, one on each line:

+> Jean-Luc Picard
+> William T. Riker
+> Geordi La Forge
+> Tasha Yar
+> Worf
+> Q
+> Welsey Crusher

 The number of words given to the user to digest is determined from the `$difficulty` variable.

+#### bank
+The question bank type reads questions from files in the /question directory.
+The syntax is thus:
+> questionprefix
+> question1|answer1
+> question2|answer2

+For example:
+> What colour is a
+> banana|yellow
+> lemon|yellow
+> cucumber|green
+> aubergine|purple
+> n unripe banana|green

 Copyright
 ---------
 > Copyright (c) 2012 Douglas Gardner